MaimeriBlu Watercolour Paints

 How many colours are in the MaimeriBlu Watercolour range?

-MaimeriBlu Watercolour Paints come in 90 colours in 12ml tubes.
+MaimeriBlu Watercolour Paints come in 90 colours.
 Each colour is made from a fine quality single which is ideal for colour mixing.
 The pigments have been carefully selected from individual raw pigments (organic, inorganic and natural pigments) to offer the purist of colours.

 The MaimeriBlu Watercolour range consists of: